Derrick White NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Derrick White included, will play at 8:30 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.
+Derrick White be on the court for the Boston Celtics at 8:30 PM on Tuesday versus the Miami Heat in the 2023 NBA Playoffs.

-If you'd like to place a bet on White's props, we break down his available ones, providing some stats and trends, below.
+Below we will look at White's stats and trends, helping you make good picks on prop bets.

 Derrick White Prop Bets vs. the Heat